 Prior to his current post at the White House, Karl served as ABC's Senior Political Correspondent, covering national political news, including presidential politics and Congress.
-In 2012, Karl was often on the campaign trail.
-His well-sourced reporting gave viewers an inside track on the veepstakes as the Romney campaign whittled down its list of candidates.
+In his 15 years in Washington, Karl earned a reputation as a fierce government watchdog for his aggressive investigations of government waste.

 Karl joined ABC News in January 2003 as the network's Senior Foreign Affairs correspondent covering the State Department.
 He traveled around the world with Secretaries of State Colin Powell and Condoleezza Rice.
-In 2004 he spent several months on the campaign trail covering the Bush-Cheney campaign, and he also co-anchored election night coverage on ABC News NOW – anchoring for more than 14 straight hours.
+In December 2005 Karl was named Senior National Security correspondent.
+He reported extensively on the situation in Darfur, Sudan, visiting the war-torn country three times in 2005, and earning an Emmy nomination for his reporting.